Speed33 Owners Gallery

 Tait Speed33

 "Worlds Fastest Street Rod" - the goal and soon to be the claim of this wicked Speed33 built by the folks at Kugel for Mr. Tom Tait.
 Setting the world ablaze with a supercharged LSX engine, entended wheelbase, salt flat tires and fully functioning parachute, this Speed33 holds the title of fastest Speed33 in the world.
 235mph at the October 2009 World Speed Finals held at the Bonneville Salt Flats, Utah.
 Fitted complete with air conditioning and all, this Speed33 takes only a few hours to switch from full race trim to street trim for the driver and passenger in comfort.
-Mr. Tait's Speed33 will be hosted by American Speed at the GoodGuys Southwest Nationals in Scottsdale, Arizona in November 2009.
-The record Mr. Tait is going after is set at 238 mph.
-Going from 203 to 214mph in August, and 220 to 231 to 235 in October, its only a matter of time until the record falls into the hands of this nasty Speed33.
+Mr. Tait's Speed33 was hosted by American Speed at the GoodGuys Southwest Nationals in Scottsdale, Arizona in November 2009.

 Moon Speed33